danieldkato/hardware_tests/test_stepper/README.md

 * `test_stepper_HES`: sketch for testing a stepper with feedback from a hall effect sensor.

+* `disable_stepper`: sketch for setting LOW the digital enable pin for the H-bridge used to control the stepper motor.
+This may be necessary to run if a previous sketch (like `test_stepper_HES`, for example) leaves the digital enable pin HIGH, which will cause the H-bridge to overheat.

 For detailed instructions and specific requirements for each sketch, see comments in header of each.

 ###COMMON REQUIREMENTS: